 A&E staff have told us that it can be difficult to give clear information without access to scanning facilities and/or specialist staff.
-However, anxious and distressed patients may not understand that and they might think that you are withholding information.
+However, anxious and distressed patients may not understand that and might think you are withholding information.